 For now, I think the rOtring 600 will be my everyday pen!
 If you’d like to purchase the pen, you can conveniently purchase it on Amazon.com, by clicking here.

-- Full metal body provides the ideal balance of weight and feeling
+- Full metal body providing ideal balance of weight and feeling